 The Pomona Economic Opportunity Center (PEOC) is a worker center with a grassroots organizing model.
 Our mission is to empower low-wage, immigrant workers in Pomona and across the Inland Empire.
 Our methods of empowerment for our immigrant community members and workers include economic, political and social development and sustainability.

-The mission of the Pomona Economic Opportunity Center is to provide an opportunity for day laborers, household workers and other low-wage workers in the community to find safe work at a fair wage, to organize and advocate for themselves in relation to policies that impact their lives, to obtain new trades and skills that improve their employability and quality of life, and to improve the overall conditions for all immigrant workers.
+As PEOC, we provide an opportunity for day laborers, household workers and other low-wage, immigrant workers to find safe work at a fair wage, to organize and advocate for themselves in relation to policies that impact their lives, to obtain new trades and skills that improve their employability and quality of life, and to improve the overall conditions for all immigrant workers.

 Day Labor Center in Pomona